Which type of reaction involves the addition of a nucleophile to ... | Channels for Pearson+

 Multiple Choice

-Which type of reaction involves the addition of a nucleophile to an electrophile in organic chemistry?
+Which type of reaction involves the addition of a nucleophile to a carbonyl group, resulting in the formation of an alcohol?

 A